-The two most causes of condensation on air ducts are the impact of too much moisture in the air, and the effect of inadequate ductwork.
+The two most common causes of condensation in air ducts are too much moisture in the air and the effect of inadequate ductwork.
 When water condenses and drips on the air ducts in your home or business, it causes health issues.
 The water that drips off your ducts and onto insulation, can cause the insulation to compress, which decreases it’s ability to insulate the R-value and also cause your drywall, ceiling or cooling to leak and start the growth of unhealthy mold.

 The impact of too much moisture in the air near your attic, ductwork or crawlspaces means you may run the risk of condensation to form.
 The average humidity levels, can also increase this problem, based on the outdoor weather conditions, which causes condensation levels to rise when it’s hot outside.

 The effect of inadequate insulation on duct work, will also cause condensation.
 If you have the proper amounts of insulation duct work, then condensation will not form.
 You must make sure that your duct work is properly insulated, to avoid this problem.

 Shopping for the right HVAC company to help you with the challenges of improper or no insulation of ducts, sealing crawlspaces, dehumidifier disparities, and air flow, can be daunting.
 Make sure that you add insulation in batts or proper HVAC tape, to make sure that you reduce the R-value.
 You must also remember that you cannot have the wrappings too tight.
 The service company will ensure that your ducts has no gaps for at least two-inches to effectively- illuminate condensation, and also make sure you use HVAC tape to seal joints between the duct segments.

 The most common cause of moisture in the air, when dealing with condensation is caused by inadequate ventilation in your attic or crawlspace.
 You will need to make sure that your ducts has vents to work properly.
 Today, vapor barriers wrap are recommended to decrease the moisture absorption into the air.